Quilp: Quilp and Little Nell

-Daniel Quilp lives in Tower Hill on the north side of the River Thames; he also has a wharf on the south side of the river from where he conducts his business as a ship breaker and usurer.
+Daniel Quilp lives in Tower Hill on the north side of the River Thames; he has a wharf on the south side of the river from where he conducts his business as a ship breaker and usurer.
 He takes great pleasure in tormenting his pretty wife, Mrs. Betsy Quilp, as well as Little Nell, her grandfather, Sampson Brass and Kit Nubbles.

 Quilp lusts after Little Nell and, hoping eventually to marry her after disposing of his wife, he lends money to her gambler grandfather.
-When the grandfather gambles the money away hoping to provide for Nell's future Quilp seizes The Old Curiosity Shop, forcing Nell and her grandfather to flee from London in an attempt to escape from Quilp, who tries to hunt down the couple as they journey across the country.
+When the grandfather gambles the money away, hoping to provide for Nell's future, Quilp seizes The Old Curiosity Shop, forcing Nell and her grandfather to flee London to escape from Quilp, who hunts the couple as they journey across the country.

-Eventually Quilp himself is hunted by the police for his crimes and, lost in the fog, he accidentally drowns in the Thames at his own wharf.
-On Quilp's death his wife inherits his property, and when she remarries her new husband is the opposite of Quilp in every way.
+Eventually Quilp is hunted by the police for his crimes and, lost in the fog, he accidentally drowns in the Thames at his wharf.
+On Quilp's death his wife inherits his property and when she remarries, her new husband is the opposite of Quilp in every way.